View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 If you are a prospective student who will be joining the STEM Foundation Year in academic year 2022/23, tuition fees are still to be announced.

-Financial support arrangements for eligible UK students joining this programme in academic year 2022/23 are still to be announced by the Government.
+Financial support arrangements for eligible UK students joining this programme in academic year 2022/23 are still to be announced.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.